-Before operating the aerated livewell, plug the drain in the bottom of the livewell box.
-Fill the livewell with water, using a bucket or the optional washdown hose.
+Before operating the aerated livewell plug the drain in the bottom of the livewell box.
+Fill the livewell with water by use of a bucket.
 Turn the switch on at the helm designated for the aerated livewell.
 The aeration process will now begin by the following method: